A2-ai/ghqc.example_config_repo/README.md

 # ghqc.example_config_repo
-An example information repository for ghqc that stores an organization's QC checklists, logo, and pre-checklist contextualizing.
+An example information repository for ghqc that stores an organization's QC checklists, logo, and options.

 ## Repo
 The Information Repository created by an organization to load organization-specific attributes to ghqc apps can be named anything.
 The convention is to name in ghqc.org, where org is the organization name.